Rurouni Kenshin: The Legend Ends: Plot

 Kenshin learns through his training from Hiko that he had thrown away his will to live during his time as the assassin Battōsai, and as he has no intention of coming out alive he will be unable to defeat Shishio.
-Hiko also points out that Kenshin has lost his killer instinct with his oath to not kill and his ridiculous" sword, after all it is the strong who survive and the weak who die.
+Hiko also points out that Kenshin has lost his killer instinct with his oath to not kill and his ridiculous sword, after all it is the strong who survive and the weak who die.
 That night, Hiko says that something is missing in Kenshin, and that he will be given the night to think about it.
 If he cannot figure out what it is, he will die the next day.
 The next morning, Kenshin is still unable to understand what is missing in himself.
 So Hiko reveals his final task as Master to Kenshin - without realising what is missing, Kenshin will return to his old ways - and so Hiko has to kill Battōsai.
 When Hiko attacks him, Kenshin realises that he is trembling.
 It is not from fear of his master but from fear of death itself and instinctively uses his sword to protect himself as he does not want to die.
 Kenshin listens as he is told by his master that he cannot learn the secret until he realises that the will to live is paramount, that his life is just as worthy as others and so he has learned the secret of Amakakeru.

 Kaoru awakes from her coma, and reunited with Yahiko and Sanosuke they return to Tokyo.
 As Kenshin concludes his training and is about to depart, Makimachi Misao arrives with the news that Kaoru is alive.
 She also tells Kenshin that he has been branded a wanted criminal throughout Japan for his work as Battōsai during the Bakumatsu era.
-Knowing that Shishio intends to take Tokyo next, Kenshin intends to return home by a secret route given to him by the Oniwabanshu at the Aoiya Inn.
+Knowing that Shishio intends to take Tokyo next, Kenshin intends to return home by a secret route given to him by the Oniwabanshū at the Aoiya Inn.
 They discover that Kashiwazaki Nenji (also known as Okina) has gone on ahead and encountered Shinomori Aoshi, who was lying in wait for Kenshin on that route.
 Kenshin and Misao arrive and Kenshin duels with Aoshi, during which Okina dies of his wounds.
-Back at the Aoiya, Misao tends to Aoshi and convinces him to return to the Oniwabanshu.
-On Shishio's battleship, Shishio, his partner Yumi, and one of his men Hori, discover that because of Shishio's inability to sweat, he can only fight for fifteen minutes without putting his health at risk.
+Back at the Aoiya, Misao tends to Aoshi and convinces him to return to the Oniwabanshū.
+On Shishio's battleship, Shishio, his partner Yumi, and one of his men Hōji, discover that because of Shishio's inability to sweat, he can only fight for fifteen minutes without putting his health at risk.